awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpoolclient.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RefreshTokenValidity`  <a name="cfn-cognito-userpoolclient-refreshtokenvalidity"></a>
-The time limit, in days, after which the refresh token is no longer valid and cannot be used\.
+The time limit, in seconds, after which the refresh token is no longer valid and cannot be used\.
 *Required*: No
 *Type*: Integer
-*Minimum*: `0`
+*Minimum*: `600`
 *Maximum*: `315360000`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)